LaansDole/intro-to-it-project/README.md

 - Supervisor: Mr. Long Nguyen Minh
 - Technical Leader: Do Le Long An - s3963207

-### Disclaimer: <em>To avoid messing up with each other part in the project, our team decide to have separate repo to reivew each other works and finalize on Do Le Long An's repo</em>

 ### Project Information

 - Project name: TinMate